jonasgeiler/hiper/README.md

 ## Usage

-The image doesn't have any built-in way of keeping the container running, so you'll have to use the `tty` option when starting a container using this image.
-It uses the very minimal `scratch` base container, so the image only contains a single binary.
+> Note: The image is built using the very minimal `scratch` base image, so it only contains a single binary.

 ```shell
 docker run -t --name hiper ghcr.io/zackplan/hiper